 We have been disseminating our research into open plan office acoustics since the ANC Conference in 2016.
 We organised a session on open plan office acoustics at the International Congress on Sound and Vibration (ICSV24), July 2017, London, and invited experts from around the world; the highlights of the papers presented are summarised in the Acoustic Bulletin.
 We also presented our research in this session, on the implicit cultural expectations of other countries’ criteria for open plan offices.
 We compared the implicit design implications in the emerging and established standards from Finland, France and Germany.

 In December 2019, we are co-organising a one day meeting on open plan office acoustics in Birmingham through the Building Acoustics group of the Institute of Acoustics.
 Following the call for papers, we have invited speakers from across the industry to create an informative and inspiring day to learn about acoustic design for open plan offices.
 We are using the meeting to introduce the working draft International Standard ISO 22955.

 ISO 22955, Acoustic Quality of Open Office Spaces

 We represent the British Standards Institute on the International Standards Organisation Technical Committee 43, Sub-Committee 1, Working Group 65 – known as ISO/TC 43/SC 1/WG 65.
-We are active contributors to ISO 22955, Acoustic Quality of Open Office Spaces, which is currently under development and due to be published in 2020.
+We are active contributors to ISO 22955, Acoustic Quality of Open Office Spaces, which was published in May 2021.
 Our award-winning method is currently embedded in this Standard; our new design method is referenced in the bibliography.
 You can watch our presentation at the Ecophon office launch event, June 2021 on “How ISO 22955 can help you deliver a workplace to love”.